-The Foundation for Sickle Cell Disease Research was founded by Dr. Lanetta Bronté in December 2012 after working closely with the sickle cell disease community and noticing the extreme lack of care for a disease and trait that affects three million people nationwide.
+The Foundation for Sickle Cell Disease Research was founded by Dr. Lanetta Bronté in December 2012 after working closely with the sickle cell disease community and noticing the extreme lack of care for a disease that affects three million people nationwide.
 In February 2015, FSCDR opened the nation’s first standalone outpatient center solely dedicated to sickle cell disease care and services.
 This is historically locally significant, as the South Florida community has one of the nation’s highest numbers of individuals affected by sickle cell.